revdan/vzaarapi/README.md

 #vzaar API Sinatra app

-A simple video uploader, using pushover for iOS push notifications.
+A simple, Heroku-ready video uploader, using pushover for iOS push notifications.

 Get a pushover token from https://pushover.net/ and install the iOS app for notifications.